RECOMMENDATIONS – MEXICO CITY

 Tolstoi 22, Anzures – 160 meters away

-The Wyndham Garden Mexico City Polanco is a hotel located in the vibrant Polanco area, offering a comfortable and affordable accommodation option with modern facilities.
-Thanks to its convenient location and welcoming services, Wyndham Garden provides guests with a pleasant stay.
+Located in the vibrant Polanco area, Wyndham Garden Mexico City Polanco offers comfortable and affordable accommodation with modern facilities.
+Its convenient location and welcoming services provide guests with a pleasant and practical stay.

 Suites Río Elba

-This is one of the most elegant options in Mexico City.
-It offers different room categories with beautiful and carefully designed décor.
-It is located just minutes from our clinic, Paseo de la Reforma, and with easy access to Chapultepec Park.
+One of the most elegant accommodation options in Mexico City.
+It offers several room categories, all featuring beautiful and carefully designed interiors.
+It is located just minutes from our clinic, Paseo de la Reforma, and provides easy access to Chapultepec Park.

 Suites Capri